helenawsu/blog/src/data/blog/cv-proj4.md

 ></iframe>

 # Setup
+The transformation from world coordinates to screen (pixel) coordinates is defined as:
+$$
+x_{screen} = K\ [R | t]\ X_{world}
+$$

+For nerf training, we need to calculate world coordinate of given screen coordinate and camera extrinsics rotation matrix and translation vector.
+We begin by estimating the camera intrinsics K. Using these intrinsics, we then compute the extrinsics—R and t—for each image.
+Combining the intrinsics with the extrinsics yields the world-to-camera matrix, and its inverse gives the camera-to-world matrix used by NeRF.

 ## Camera Calibration

-Camera intrinsics is needed to calculate camera extrinsics, which projects screen coordinates to world coordinate.
-Intrinsics matrix (K matrix) contains focal length, image center and scale.
+ In this section, we are calculating camera intrinsics (K matrix) which contains focal length, image center and scale.
 To achieve this, 30 pictures of 6 aruco markers with various distance and angles are taken with an iPhone 12.
 Here are some examples of the captured images:

 <div style="display: flex; gap: 1rem; justify-content: center;">
   <figure style="width: 25%;margin-top: 0.5rem">